open-cogsci/osdoc/content/pages/tutorials/beginner.md

 </div>

-### Append a new loop item, containing the previously created sequence, for the experimental phase
+__Append a new loop item, containing the previously created sequence, for the experimental phase__

 We need a `loop` item for the experimental phase, just like for the practice phase.
 Therefore, drag a `loop` from the item toolbar menu onto *_form_text_display*.

-The newly created `loop` (called *_loop*) is empty, and should be filled with a `sequence`, just like before.
+The newly created `loop` (called *new_loop_1*) is empty, and should be filled with a `sequence`, just like the `loop` we created before.
 However, because the trials of the practice and experimental phase are identical, they can use the same `sequence`.
 Therefore, instead of dragging a new `sequence` from the item toolbar, you can re-use the *existing* one (i.e. create a linked copy).

-To do this, drag the previously created `sequence` from the overview area onto *_loop* while holding the `Ctrl` key pressed.
-In the pop-up menu that appears, select 'Set as item to run for _loop'.
+To do this, right-click on the previously created *new_sequence*, and select 'Create copy (linked)'.
+Now, right-click on *new_loop_1* and select 'Paste'.
+In the pop-up menu that appears, select 'Insert into new_loop 1'.

 <div class='info-box' markdown='1'>

-### Background box
+__Background box__

 __Tip__ — There is an important distinction between *linked* and *unlinked* copies.
 If you create a linked copy of an item, you create another occurrence of the same item.
 Therefore, if you modify the original item, the linked copy will change as well.
 In contrast, if you create an unlinked copy of an item, the copy will be initially look identical (except for its name), but you can edit the original without affecting the unlinked copy, and vice versa.
-Important: If you create an unlinked copy of a `sequence` or `loop`, you do not automatically create unlinked copies of all child items.
-In this sense, an unlinked copy in OpenSesame is different from what computer scientists call a *deep* copy.

-__Tip__ — You can create *linked* and *unlinked* copies as follows:

-- To create a linked copy, hold `Ctrl` while dragging and dropping an item, or right-click on an item and select 'Create linked copy'.
-- To create an unlinked copy, hold `Ctrl+Shift` while dragging and dropping an item, or right-click on an item and select 'Create unlinked copy'.

 </div>

-### Append a new form_text_display item, for the goodbye message
+__Append a new form_text_display item, for the goodbye message__

-When the experiment is finished, we should inform the participant.
+When the experiment is finished, we should say goodbye to the participant.
 For this we need another `form_text_display` item.
-Go back to the *experiment* `sequence`, and drag `form_text_display` from the item toolbar onto *_loop*.
-In the pop-up menu that appears, select 'Insert after _loop'.
+Go back to the *experiment* `sequence`, and drag a `form_text_display` from the item toolbar onto *new_loop_1*.
+In the pop-up menu that appears, select 'Insert after new_loop_1'.
 (We will get back to this in Step 12.)

-### Give the new items sensible names
+__Give the new items sensible names__

 By default, new items have names like *new_sequence* and *new_form_text_display_2*.
 It is good practice to give items sensible names.
 This makes it much easier to understand the structure of the experiment.
 If you want, you can also add a description to each item.
 Item names must consist of alphanumeric characters and/or underscores.

 - Select *new_form_text_display* in the overview area, click on its label in the top of the tab area and rename the item to *instructions*.
 (Overview-area shortcut: `F2`)
-- Select *new_loop* in the overview area and rename it to *practice_loop*.
+- Rename *new_loop* to *practice_loop*.
-- Select *new_sequence* (under *practice_loop*) in the overview area and rename it to *block_sequence*.
-Because you have re-used this item in the *experimental_loop*, the name automatically changes there as well.
-This illustrates why it is efficient to create linked copies whenever this is possible.
+- Rename *new_sequence* to *block_sequence*.
+Because you have re-used this item in *new_loop_1*, the name automatically changes there as well.
+(This illustrates why it is efficient to create linked copies whenever this is possible.)
 - Rename *new_form_text_display_1* to *end_of_practice*.
 - Rename *new_loop_1* to *experimental_loop*.
 - Rename *new_form_text_display_2* to *end_of_experiment*.

-### Give the whole experiment a sensible name.
+__Give the whole experiment a sensible name__

-The experiment in its entirety also has a name (a title, in this context) and a description.
+The experiment in its entirety also has a title and a description.
 Click on 'New experiment' in the overview area.
 You can rename the experiment in the same way as you renamed its items.
 The title currently is 'New experiment'.
 Rename the experiment to 'Tutorial: Gaze cuing'.
-Note that, unlike item names, the experiment title may contain spaces etc.
+Unlike item names, the experiment title may contain spaces etc.

 The overview area of your experiment now looks like %FigStep1.
 This would be a good time to save your experiment (shortcut: `Ctrl+S`).
-You can download the experiment up to this point here:

-- [tutorial_step1.osexp][step1]

 %--
 figure:
  id: FigStep1
  source: step1.png
+ caption: |
- caption: "The overview area at the end of the step 1."
+  The overview area at the end of the step 1.
 --%

 <div class='info-box' markdown='1'>

-### Background box
+__Background box__

 __Tip__ — If you don't like having many tabs open, you can close all tabs except the currently opened one by clicking on the 'Close other tabs' button in the main toolbar (shortcut: `Ctrl+T`).